Microbead: Environmental effects

 One study suggested that environmentally relevant levels of polyethylene microbeads had no impact on larvae.
 Some wastewater treatment plants (WWTPs) in the U.S. and Europe can remove microbeads with an efficiency of greater than 98%, others may not.
 As such, other sources of microplastic pollution (e.g. microfibers/fibers and car tires) are more likely to be associated with environmental hazards.

 A variety of wildlife, from insect larvae, small fish, amphibians and turtles to birds and larger mammals, mistake microbeads for their food source.
 This ingestion of plastics introduces the potential for toxicity not only to these animals but to other species higher in the food chain.
 Harmful chemicals thus transferred can include hydrophobic pollutants that collect on the surface of the water such as polychlorinated biphenyls (PCBs), dichlorodiphenyltrichloroethane (DDT), and polycyclic aromatic hydrocarbons (PAHs).

+Because the negative impacts of microbeads are a recent discovery, there is still debate about the extent to which they harm various marine life.
+Despite this uncertainty in the scientific community, there is widespread consensus that microbeads are harmful to marine life.
+Current methods for cleaning microplastics from the ocean are inefficient, unscalable, and economically infeasible, which serves to intensify the harms they pose.
+Because their lifespan cannot easily be reduced, the current best method to reduce pollution is to invest in their prohibition.

 Banning production and sale in cosmetics

-In 2012, the North Sea Foundation and the Plastic Soup Foundation launched an app that allows Dutch consumers to check whether personal care products contain microbeads.
-In the summer of 2013, the United Nations Environment Programme and UK based NGO Fauna and Flora International joined the partnership to further develop the app for international audiences.
+In 2012, the North Sea Foundation and the Plastic Soup Foundation launched an app allowing Dutch consumers to check whether personal care products contain microbeads.
+In the summer of 2013, the United Nations Environment Programme and UK-based NGO Fauna and Flora International joined the partnership to further develop the app for international audiences.
 The app has enjoyed success, convincing a number of large multinationals to stop using microbeads, and is available in seven languages.

 There are many natural and biodegradable alternatives to microbeads that have no environmental impact when washed down the drain, as they will either decompose or get filtered out before being released into the natural environment.
-Some examples to use as natural exfoliates include ground up almonds, oatmeal, sea salt and coconut husks.
-Burt's Bees and St. Ives use apricot pits and cocoa husks in their products instead of microbeads to reduce their negative environmental impact.
+Some examples to use as natural exfoliates include ground-up almonds, oatmeal, sea salt, and coconut husks.
+Burt's Bees and St. Ives use apricot pits and cocoa husks in its products instead of microbeads to reduce their negative environmental impact.

-Due to the increase in bans of microbeads in the United States, many cosmetic companies are also phasing out microbeads from their production lines.
-L'Oréal is planning to phase out polyethylene microbeads in the exfoliates, cleansers and shower gels from their products by 2017.
-Johnson and Johnson, who have already started to phase out microbeads at the end of 2015, will by 2017 not be producing any polyethylene microbeads in their products.
-Lastly, Crest phased out microbead plastics in its toothpastes by February 2016.
-The global phase out should be completed by the end of 2017.
+Due to the increase in bans of microbeads in the United States, many cosmetic companies had also been phasing out microbeads from their production lines.
+L'Oréal had phased out polyethylene microbeads in the exfoliates, cleansers and shower gels from its products by 2017.
+Johnson and Johnson, who had already started to phase out microbeads at the end of 2015, had stopped producing polyethylene microbeads in their products by 2017.
+Lastly, Crest had phased out microbeads in its toothpastes in the U.S. by February 2016, and globally by 2017.

 The following countries have taken action towards ban on microbeads.